usnistgov/masskit_ai/README.md

 ### Requirements

 - Masskit is installed using the package managers [`conda`](https://conda.io/) and [`mamba`](https://mamba.readthedocs.io/).
 If you do not have either installed we recommend installing [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+Detailed installation instructions for macOS and Linux can be found [here](https://github.com/robotology/robotology-superbuild/blob/master/doc/install-mambaforge.md).

 ### Windows